-- There are a range of federal government benefits that you might be eligible for.
+- There is a range of federal government benefits that you might be eligible for.
 These include the Canada Pension Plan or Old Age Security

 - Your lifestyle

-- Your personal plans for your retirement will inevitably effect how much you need to save to fund it
+- Your personal plans for your retirement will inevitably affect how much you need to save to fund it

-If you haven’t started saving for your retirement yet, or have less in your retirement savings plan than you would like, take a look at our top tips to accelerate your savings:
+If you haven’t started saving for your retirement yet, or have less in your retirement savings plan than you would like, take a look at our top tips to accelerate your savings with personal investments:

 - Make the most of RRSPs and TFSAs to minimize your tax bill and make your money grow faster